 Current/Recently Funded Projects:

-Title: CeMaST Associate Director, Associate Professor of Physics
+Title: CeMaST Associate Director for Undergraduate Programs, Associate Professor of Physics

 College and Department: College of Arts and Sciences, Department of Physics

 Contact Info: Phone Number: (309) 438-2934; Email: email@example.com